Revunions

-Bristol Revunions, or more commonly Revunions, is a sketch comedy society formed by students at the University of Bristol.
+Bristol Revunions, or more commonly Revunions, is a sketch comedy student society at the University of Bristol.
 Founded in the early 1950s, the group has produced many well-known alumni and continues to write and perform sketch material both within Bristol and at the Edinburgh Festival Fringe.

 History

 The earliest reference to Revunions dates back to 2 July 1953, although it is likely that the society existed before this date, making it the oldest performing arts society within the University of Bristol.
 Originally a dramatic society that performed a comedy revue on an annual basis, Revunions moved closer to its present-day status as a sketch comedy society within its first thirty years of existence.
 This progress was abruptly halted in the mid-1980s when the group faced bankruptcy, following the speculative disappearance of its treasurer to Paraguay along with the society's funds.
 As a result, the society entered a hiatus that was not ended until 2008, when the group was resurrected.
 Since then, the group has taken a series of shows to the Edinburgh Festival Fringe and performs its material throughout the greater Bristol area, often performing with the sister society Bristol Improv.